Walnut Creek Alpacas, Oklahoma

 alpaca labor starts

-Celine is having contractions.
+Celine is having strong contractions.

 She is now in the second stage of labor and it usually lasts less than one hour.